// Stay in touch?

 Encore Interface

-Encore is a modern alternative, aimed at teams looking for a more developer-centric and cohesive approach to infrastructure management.
-It works by providing an Backend Framework that lets developers declare infrastructure as part of the application code, in a cloud-agnostic way.
+Encore Cloud is a modern alternative, aimed at teams looking for a more developer-centric and cohesive approach to infrastructure management.
+It works by providing an open source Backend Framework that lets developers declare infrastructure as part of the application code, in a cloud-agnostic way.
 This avoids many of the drawbacks of Terraform, by keeping both application code and infrastructure declarations in one code base and one programming language.

 Benefits & Key Features